gvwilson/thirdbit/src/fiction/iffy/index.md

 it was just a temporary malfunction and they should all resume normal activity immediately.

-They turned a corner onto an empty street, then another.
+They turned a corner, then another onto an empty street.
 Ragged pieces of concrete lay on the cobblestones.
 Iffy glanced up.
 The corner of the building had been torn away by an explosion.